 First- and second-year students in ECU’s Honors Program take a series of four honors-only, seminar-style courses that fulfill the university’s general education requirements.
-The content of these courses is unified around significant “Enduring Questions” that are addressed from the perspective of the Western Humanities (EQ1), the Non-Western Humanities (EQ2), the Sciences (EQ3), and Rhetoric and Research (EQ4) (click on the preceding links to read the catalog descriptions for each of these).
+The content of these courses is unified around significant “Enduring Questions” that are addressed from the perspective of the Humanities (EQ1), from a Global Perspective (EQ2), from the perspective of the Sciences (EQ3), and from the perspective of Rhetoric and Research (EQ4).

 Taught by many of the most dynamic instructors on campus, these multi-disciplinary Enduring Questions courses are only available to students who have been accepted into the Honors Program.
 These students study and evaluate primary source material; present original interpretations and analyses; develop their research skills; and deepen their understanding of the methodologies employed by a variety of disciplines.